Invoice Factoring: All You Need to Know

 How Much Cash Will You Get Upfront?

-Your advance percentage, according to the clauses of your factoring agreement, typically ranges between 75 and 90 percent of the receivable’s face value.
+According to the clauses of your factoring agreement, your advance percentage typically ranges between 75 and 90 percent of the receivables face value.
 Multiply the advance percentage by the receivable value to calculate how much funding you’ll get upfront.
 For example, if your discount is 80 percent and you factor a $2,000 unpaid invoice, you’ll receive a lump sum of $1,600.
 Please read "What factoring advance can you get?" to understand how invoice factoring companies determine your advance percentage.

-Remember, this is not all the funding that you'll get.
-The rest of the invoice amount minus the factoring fees is “rebated or released” when your customer pays.
+Remember, this is not all the funding that you’ll get.
+The remaining invoice amount minus the factoring fees is “rebated or released” when your customer pays.

 The Costs of Invoice Factoring

-Invoice factoring rates will vary depending on the sales volume and the creditworthiness of your customers.
-However, you can expect a total invoice factoring fee of 1% to 3% for the first month and an additional 0.3% to 1% every 10 days thereof.
+Invoice factoring rates will vary depending on your customers’ sales volume and creditworthiness.
+However, you can expect a total invoice factoring fee of 1% to 3% for the first month and an additional 0.3% to 1% every ten days thereof.

 Most factors use one of the following discount rate structures to calculate fees: